SuperPanda/orchestration-architect/Development Journal/Notes/2025-03-14 [OA-NOTE-016] Prototype - Literate Specifications/reference/README.md

 >  - Link to 'Abstract Compositional Topology'
 >    so that Theory <-> Implementation Mappings.

-> [!todo] Make all the following into like tasks that a ordered so that if i move them they will be linked.
 > the goal is to make everything semantically linked, so even if things go missing, all objects can be inferred at a later
 > date based on there arrows.
 So if a tree falls in the forrest and no one sees it, well if i lose a task, and i dont need
 > to find it (so i would change its status, etc. and it would link all the hooks. the meta data will be stored in git notes.